hj1994412/mckf111.github.io/_posts/2018-03-05-make-publication-level-figures.md

 ## The tools

-Most of us may feel faint when we shoot a glance at the price tags of photoshop or illustrator, we are just students!
+Most of us may feel faint when we shoot a glance at the price tag of photoshop or illustrator, we are just students!
 What's more, many commercial softwares suck compared to similar open-source buddies.
 What I will introduce here is two popular, well-documented **free** softwares:

 1. [Inkscape](https://inkscape.org/en/)：typesetting, text annotating, etc. (easy to learn and versatile)